ddrrnn123/ddrrnn123.github.io/_pages/about.md

 ---

-Mr. Deng is a Ph.D. candidate in the [Department of Computer Science](https://engineering.vanderbilt.edu/departments/computer-science/) at [Vanderbilt University](https://www.vanderbilt.edu), advised by Dr. [Yuankai Huo](https://hrlblab.github.io).
+Dr. Deng is an `AI Instructor` at [Weill Cornell Medicine](https://weill.cornell.edu), under the primary supervision of Dr. [Mert Sabuncu](https://sabuncu.engineering.cornell.edu).
+He received his Ph.D. degree in the [Department of Computer Science](https://engineering.vanderbilt.edu/departments/computer-science/) at [Vanderbilt University](https://www.vanderbilt.edu), advised by Dr. [Yuankai Huo](https://hrlblab.github.io).
 He conducts research in biomedical data analysis, particularly in digital pathology and gene expression data.
 His efforts are centered on `infusing domain knowledge` from the medical field into the design of `deep learning` models to assist in clinical research.
-Mr. Deng's research principles include building AI computer vision tools with cross-modal knowledge, advancing clinical research with AI-powered tools, democratizing pathology research, and incorporating foundation models to create a panoramic pathology atlas.
+Dr. Deng's research principles include building AI computer vision tools with cross-modal knowledge, advancing clinical research with AI-powered tools, democratizing pathology research, and incorporating foundation models to create a panoramic pathology atlas.
 Please find his latest [CV](https://github.com/ddrrnn123/ddrrnn123.github.io/blob/master/assets/CV/CV_2024Spring.pdf) and [full publications](https://scholar.google.com/citations?hl=en&user=B3UojrgAAAAJ&view_op=list_works).

-Besides being a research assistant at Vanderbilt University, Mr. Deng was a visiting scholar at [the University of Notre Dame](https://www.nd.edu), as well as a member of the research staff at [Guangdong Provincial Cardiovascular Institute](https://www.gdghospital.org.cn/en/introductiontotheinstitute/info_itemId_85.html).
+Besides being a research assistant at Vanderbilt University, Dr. Deng was a visiting scholar at [the University of Notre Dame](https://www.nd.edu), as well as a member of the research staff at [Guangdong Provincial Cardiovascular Institute](https://www.gdghospital.org.cn/en/introductiontotheinstitute/info_itemId_85.html).
 He has also served as a software engineer intern at [Bridge Investment Group](https://www.bridgeig.com) in Charlotte, NC.
 Recently, he completed a summer internship at [Roche Diagnostics USA](https://diagnostics.roche.com/us/en/home.html) as an imaging scientist.
 More professional experience can be found in his latest [resume](https://github.com/ddrrnn123/ddrrnn123.github.io/blob/master/assets/CV/Resume-Ruining_2024_Fulltime.pdf).

-Mr. Deng will be joining [Weill Cornell Medicine](https://weill.cornell.edu) as an `AI Instructor` in November 2024, under the primary supervision of Dr. [Mert Sabuncu](https://sabuncu.engineering.cornell.edu).
-We welcomes opportunities for future collaboration and can be reached at rud4004@med.cornell.edu.
+`We welcomes opportunities for future collaboration and can be reached at rud4004@med.cornell.edu.`

-`•  We have launched MICCAI 2024 KPIs challenge:` [Link to KPIs challenge](https://sites.google.com/view/kpis2024/home)

-`•  Please join our MICCAI 2024 MOVI Workshop in Morocco:` [Link to MOVI workshop](https://sites.google.com/view/movi2024/home?authuser=0)

 <!--Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.